 Where to stay when visiting Everglades National Park

-We've now stayed on both sides of Florida and definitely prefer Gulf Coast Florida over the Atlantic side, but that's just personal preference.
+Because of its sheer size, there are plenty of hotels near Everglades National Park.
+We’ve now stayed on both sides of Florida and definitely prefer Gulf Coast Florida over the Atlantic side, but that’s just personal preference.

 For this trip, we stayed in Miami for 2 nights at the Hilton Cabana Miami Beach because we were also visiting nearby Biscayne National Park.
 After our visit to Everglades, we drove through Naples to Bonita Springs and stayed at one of our all-time favorite resorts, the Hyatt Regency Coconut Point.
 With a brand-new water park, it was impossible to resist!